viccom/guacamole-docker-compose-2/README.md

 docker-compose up -d
 ~~~

-Your guacamole server should now be available at `https://ip of domain:443/`.
+Your guacamole server should now be available at `https://ip or domain/`.
 The default username : guacadmin
 The default password : guacadmin